 Mt Carmel has a Health Technician to take care of first aid and emergencies.
-In case of student illness at school, the Health Technician will notify parents or the emergency contact listed on the enrollment form.
+In case of student illness at school, the Health Technician will notify parents/guardians or the emergency contact listed on the enrollment form.
 No registered nursing services are provided at the school on a daily basis.

 Medication at school MUST have a doctor signature.
 Please do not send your child to school with medication.
-If they need to receive anything including over the counter medications, it is required by law to have the doctor and parent sign an "Authorization to Administer Medication" form.
+If they need to receive anything including over the counter medications, it is required by law to have the doctor and parent sign an Authorization to Administer Medication form.
 The district medical procedures are for the safety of the students.
-For any questions regarding this policy please call the Health Office to answer your questions.
-Some examples of medication include Motrin, Tylenol, Albuterol, inhalers of all types, eye drops, nose sprays, antibiotic ointments, antibiotics (needed during the school day), Benadryl, etc. Click here for Medication Procedures Outlined.
+For any questions regarding this policy, please call the Health Office to answer your questions.
+Some examples of medication include Motrin, Tylenol, Albuterol, inhalers of all types, eye drops, nose sprays, antibiotic ointments, antibiotics (needed during the school day), Benadryl, etc. Click here for a summary of Medication Procedures Outlined.

 According to California state law, prescription and non-prescription medications are permitted to be taken at school ONLY with a written statement from the physician AND a written statement from the parent or guardian.
-The Health Office has a form available titled “Authorization for Medication Administration and/or Authorization to Carry Medication.
+The Health Office has a form available titled Authorization for Medication Administration and/or Authorization to Carry Medication.

 Written information that must be provided is:

 - Student’s name

-· The name of the medication
+- The name of the medication

-· Physician’s instructions detailing the date(s), method, amount and time medication is to be given
+- Physician’s instructions detailing the date(s), method, amount and time medication is to be given

 - Parent/guardian and Physician signature